cjprybol/reproducibility-via-singularity/README.md

 CMD --flag1 --flag2 argument1 argument2 ...
 ```

-That command can be executed by the software inside of the container, instead of by the host software, by prepending the `singularity exec` command, followed by the container you wish to use for the code execution
+That command can be executed by the environment inside of the container, instead of by the host, by prepending the `singularity exec` command, followed by the container you wish to use.
 ```bash
 singularity exec <your container>.img CMD --flag1 --flag2 argument1 argument2 ...
 ```